Funny Women: The Funny Women Awards

 The Funny Women Awards were launched in 2003.
-Contestants include female talents such as Bridget Christie, Susan Calman, Katherine Ryan, Andi Osho, Kerry Godliman, Sara Pascoe, Zoe Lyons, Holly Walsh and Sarah Millican.
+Contestants include female talents such as Bridget Christie, Susan Calman, Katherine Ryan, Andi Osho, Kerry Godliman, Sara Pascoe, Zoe Lyons, Holly Walsh, Roisin Conaty, Sarah Millican and Diane Morgan.

 The Awards have attracted national television and radio coverage (Richard & Judy, This Morning, The Culture Show), and national press (The Guardian, The Times, The Telegraph).
 The Awards have also been featured as a series of podcasts with The Sun (semi final, final), and footage from the 2007 final at the Comedy Store, London is featured on the Paramount Comedy website.

 Due to the numbers entering, this competition has three stages.
 Heats take place over April, May and June and from these heats, 20 acts are selected.
 Four semi-finals are held in Brighton, Manchester, London and Edinburgh and from these, ten acts are selected to go through to the final.
 Previous venues include Leicester Square Theatre and Kings Place in London.

 It was announced at the 2019 Funny Women Awards that Jo Brand would be the Patron of Funny Women.
 The prize for the Stage Award 2019 would include mentoring from Brand.